csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 - There are two basic approaches to parallelizing a binary operation such as a join.

->- In partitioned parallelism, the relations are split into several parts, and tuples in _ri_ are joined only with tuples from _si_ .
+>- In partitioned parallelism, the relations are split into several parts, and tuples in _r_~i~ are joined only with tuples from _s_~i~ .
 Partitioned parallelism can be used only for natural and equi-joins.

 >- In fragment and replicate, both relations are partitioned and each partition is replicated.
 In asymmetric fragment and replicate, one of the relations is replicated while the other is partitioned.
 Unlike partitioned parallelism, fragment and replicate and asymmetric fragment and replicate can be used with any join condition.

-Both parallelization techniques can work in conjunction with any join tech- nique.
+Both parallelization techniques can work in conjunction with any join technique.

 - In independent parallelism, different operations that do not depend on one another are executed in parallel.

-- In pipelined parallelism, processors send the results of one operation to an- other operation as those results are computed, without waiting for the entire operation to finish.
+- In pipelined parallelism, processors send the results of one operation to another operation as those results are computed, without waiting for the entire operation to finish.

 - Query optimization in parallel databases is significantly more complex than query optimization in sequential databases.